An introvert, an extrovert and an ambivert walk into a bar.

 Wrapping it Up

 An organization is stronger and more effective when all of these types of people can work together and respect one another’s differences.
 It’s to you and your company’s advantage to learn how to be the best team members you can be.
+Effective communication, after all, is the backbone of all flourishing relationships.
 Sometimes, that just takes a bit of learning and understanding of what makes everyone tick.